WATER: VITAL INFORMATION AND RESOURCES

 1070 Gentry Way, Reno – 775-337-8111 – map

-Burning Man hours 8am-8pm, or call ahead for possible after-hours appointment.
-Closest option for those flying into Reno, or coming through Reno from the south.
-Simply Water's purified water is 40 cents per gallon, and they are able to fill any-sized container – including RV’s.
-They also stock a wide variety of bottles and jugs in sizes ranging from ½ liter to 5-gallon.
+Open Mon-Fri 9am-6pm, Sat 9am-3pm, but will have special (8am-8pm) hours for Burning Man – call ahead for possible after-hours appointments.
+Located right next to the Reno-Tahoe International Airport and just off US-395.
+Simply Water’s purified water is 40 cents per gallon, and they are able to fill any-sized container – including RV’s.
+They also stock a wide variety of bottles and jugs in sizes ranging from 1/2 liter to 5-gallon.

 Fresca Waterhouse